Computers for CASA

 Passed during the 85th Legislative Session, Senate Bill 78 by Senator Jane Nelson gives CASA programs access to Texas’ state agency surplus computers to distribute to children and youth served by CASA.
 Below you will find resources, forms and links to the required training to help your program get started with Computers for CASA.
 You can also refer to the Computers for CASA Overview for more information.

 Before requesting a computer, at least one CASA staff person must complete the Computers for CASA 101 training.
-This comprehensive training includes an overview of the program, steps to request a computer, software requirements, installation and reimbursement process, and finally, the delivery of the computer to the child or youth.
-The training, including the final assessment quiz, must be completed by at least one CASA staff person in order to receive reimbursement funds through the Computers for CASA Direct Grant.
+This comprehensive training includes an overview of the program, steps to request a computer, software requirements, installation, and, finally, the delivery of the computer to the child or youth.

 Computers for CASA 101 is only available on the CASA College Learning Management System (LMS).

 Accessing the Computers